 Finally, the Knockout® Rose, Rosa ‘Radsunny’ is still putting on a great show.

 How is your garden blooming this month?
 Are you ready for a killing frost, the end of the show, or is fall the beginning of your second gardening season?

 Whatever your circumstances and however your garden looks during these October days, I hope you’ll join us for Garden Bloggers’ Bloom Day this month.
 All are welcome!

 It's easy to participate.
-Just post on your blog about what is blooming in your garden on the 15th of the month and then leave a link in the ‘Mr. Linky’ widget below and a comment so we can find you and visit your garden to see what you have blooming.
-If you don’t have a blog and would just like to share what is blooming, feel free to leave a comment.
+Just post on your blog about what is blooming in your garden on the 15th of the month and then leave a link in the ‘Mr. Linky’ widget below, plus a comment to give us a hint as to what we might in your garden in mid-October.

 “We can have flowers nearly every month of the year.” – Elizabeth Lawrence